Mortimer Sackler: Philanthropy

 The Sackler name was displayed at numerous cultural and educational institutions in the United States and in Europe including "Harvard, the Smithsonian and the Sackler Wing at the Metropolitan Museum of Art, the Louvre, the Serpentine Sackler Gallery which opened in 2013, the new forecourt at the Victoria & Albert Museum, a Sackler Crossing – a walkway over the lakebridge at Kew Gardens, the Tate Gallery, the National Gallery, the Royal Opera House and behind research centers at several UK universities."
 He donated to the Royal College of Art, the Louvre and Berlin's Jewish Museum, He donated to research facilities and professorships at MIT, Columbia, Cornell, Stanford and others in the US, Sackler Library at the University of Oxford, Sackler Laboratories at the University of Reading, Sackler Musculoskeletal Research Centre, University College London, Sackler Institute of Pulmonary Pharmacology at King's College London, Sackler Biodiversity Imaging Laboratory at the Natural History Museum, London.
 Jointly with his brothers he endowed the Sackler Faculty of Medicine at Tel Aviv University and the Sackler School of Graduate Biomedical Sciences at Tufts University.

-Sackler established the Dr Mortimer and Theresa Sackler Foundation jointly with third wife, Dame Theresa Elizabeth Sackler.
-The foundation's donations include the Sackler Centre for Consciousness Science at the University of Sussex and a contribution to the Imaging Centre of Excellence at Glasgow's Queen Elizabeth University Hospital, containing Scotland's first 7 Tesla MRI.
+Sackler established the Dr Mortimer and Theresa Sackler Foundation jointly with his third wife, Dame Theresa Elizabeth Sackler.
+The foundation's donations include the Sackler Centre for Consciousness Science at the University of Sussex and a contribution to the Imaging Centre of Excellence at Glasgow's Queen Elizabeth University Hospital, containing Scotland's first 7 tesla MRI.

 On December 9, 2021, the Metropolitan Museum of Art in New York City, along with the Sackler family, announced the removal of the Sackler family name from seven named galleries, including the wing that houses the iconic Temple of Dendur.

 Honors

 In 1995, Sackler was made an Honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II in recognition of his services to education.

-The Mortimer Sackler rose was named in his honor by his wife, Theresa, after she won the naming rights in a charity auction.
-However, in 2022, the rose was renamed Mary Delany by David Austin Roses in honor of Mary Delany, an artist known for her paper-cut plant drawings.
+The 'Mortimer Sackler' rose was named in his honor by his wife, Theresa, after she won the naming rights in a charity auction.
+However, in 2022, the rose was renamed 'Mary Delany' by David Austin Roses in honor of Mary Delany, an artist known for her paper-cut plant drawings.
 The registration name of the rose is Ausorts.